monolayer/monorepo/docs/guide/recipes/custom-migrations.md

 # Generating custom migrations

-When you define and evolve your schema, `monolayer` will generate and categorize migrations into a [phase](./../migration-system/intro.md#introduction).
+When you define and evolve your schema, `monolayer-pg` will generate and categorize migrations into a [phase](./../migration-system/intro.md#introduction).

 However you may want to generate custom migrations to: